doanhtu07/my-terminal-dotfiles/README.md

 - Assuming you are in `~/my-terminal-dotfiles`
   - Create symlinks by running `. .\sync-powershell-dotfiles\scripts\sync.ps1`
   - Remove symlinks by running `. .\sync-powershell-dotfiles\scripts\unsync.ps1`

+---

+### Windows WSL

+- We will use GNU stow
+- Assuming you are in `~/my-terminal-dotfiles`
+  - Create symlinks by running `source ./sync-wsl-dotfiles/scripts/sync.sh`
+  - Remove symlinks by running `source ./sync-wsl-dotfiles/scripts/unsync.sh`